Campaign Director

 For People

-- Long-term housing stability
+Long-term housing stability

-- Improved mental and physical health outcomes
+Improved mental and physical health outcomes

-- Reduced isolation and increased belonging
+Reduced isolation and increased belonging

-- Greater dignity, autonomy, and quality of life
+Greater dignity, independence, and quality of life

 For Systems

-- Fewer emergency department visits and hospitalizations
+Fewer emergency department visits and hospitalizations

-- Reduced reliance on crisis, shelter, and justice systems
+Reduced reliance on crisis, shelter, and justice systems

-- Lower long-term public costs through prevention
+Lower long-term public costs through prevention

 For Society

-- Improved coordination between housing, health, and community care providers
+Improved coordination between housing, health, and community care providers

 Campaign Structure